Drivers are a pain. Seriously.

 You can’t find the drivers

-Or they just don’t match.
+Alternatively, they just don’t match.
 When picking a printer driver, there are a ton of things to consider.
-First, you have to think about the user and what kind of workstation they actually use.
+First, you have to think about the user and what kind of workstation they use.
 Is it Windows?
 Mac?
 Something completely different?

 Drivers are out-of-date

 As with all technology, printers get updates and change the way things work in the background.
 Drivers need to continue with those changes.
-It’s not uncommon for devices to get new features or a different way of relaying features.
+It’s not uncommon for devices to get new features or a different way of relaying functions.
 For the best experience, the driver needs to be able to do that as well.
-This is why it’s key to regularly update device drivers.
+That is why it’s critical to update device drivers regularly.
 Some drivers are automatically updated and installed.
 Windows 10 is one example.
 On other occasions, drivers need to be manually updated.

 Different devices have different drivers

 The options seem limitless.
-But there is a limit!
-The key to being successful in business is having a competitive advantage.
-That influences why many manufacturers create their own unique drivers for their devices.
+However, there is a limit!
+The key to being successful in business is to have a competitive advantage.
+That influences why many manufacturers create their unique drivers for their devices.
 How else can you keep away the competition?

-There are devices that can only use specific languages like PostScript, or PS, and Printer Command Language, or PCL.
+Some devices can only use specific languages like PostScript, or PS, and Printer Command Language, or PCL.
 Universal drivers are another option.
 Most are created to work with many different models, but they have limitations.
-They are compatible with a range of devices, but may not always have the specific features you’re looking for.
+They are compatible with a range of devices, but may not always have the specific features you want.

 Windows or Mac?

 It’s an age-old debate that finds many die-hards on one side or the other, but when it comes to printer drivers, you have to play both sides.
-The two most well-known operating systems are built on different languages.
-This often causes some frustration for new sysadmins who are trying to find what they need.
+The two most well-known operating systems were built on different languages.
+It often causes some frustration for new sysadmins who are trying to find what they need.